Affiliate Future - Impartial Review of the UK Affiliate Network

 Affiliate Future delivers tens of thousands of sales and leads each week to seven hundred merchants ranging from small stores run from home to FTSE 100 companies.

-The network is owned by TMN Group, a direct marketing company which is listed on the London AIM market.
-TMN bought AffiliateFuture's parent company IBG on 14 December, 2007.
+The network is owned by Progressive Digital Group, a direct marketing company which is listed on the London AIM market.
+Progressive Digital Group bought AffiliateFuture's parent company TMN (IBG) on 14 December, 2007.

 From the moment go, AffiliateFuture has distinguished itself with the efficiency and stability of its service and the accessibility of its support team.
 While networks with far more resources keep on releasing 'features' which don't work and cause endless frustration for their users, Affiliate Future seems to rigorously test for bugs before improving its offering.

-To this day, Affiliate Future seem to genuinely welcome communication and provides several methods for affiliates to contact them: email, telephone, MSN Messenger and via the A4U forums.
+To this day, Affiliate Future seem to genuinely welcome communication and provides several methods for affiliates to contact them: email, telephone, Windows Live Messenger Messenger and via the A4U forums.

-The growth of Affiliate Future over the last five years has been well-deserved and truly staggering.
-It accounts for nearly three-quarters of IBG's business and the company's share price gives an insight into the network's meterioric rise.
+The growth of Affiliate Future over the last decade and a half has been well-deserved and truly staggering.
+It accounts for nearly three-quarters of IBG's business and the company's share price used to give an insight into the network's meterioric rise.
 From being worth 3.25 pence in February 2002, IBG's shares had rocketed to 30 pence four years later.
-However, there was an almighty drop in the share price on one day in June 2007, in which the shares halved in value and now they are hovering around the 14p mark.
-The predictions from industry analysts are the shares will rise back to their former level over the medium term.
+However, there was an almighty drop in the share price on one day in June 2007, in which the shares halved in value.
+They were hovering around the 14p mark.
+The shares were controversially bought by TMN at below their price.
+TMN is a tightly-run ship by the astute Mark Smith and TMN's share price has risen of late with talk of the company being bought up.

 With an phenomenal range of small and large merchants, a reputation for honesty and friendliness that is second-to-none in the industry, and a seismic shift in advertising from television and print media to the internet, it looks like Affiliate Future is set to grow and grow.
 It will be interesting to see if the recent push into the highly-competitive American and raw European markets will succeed, but it is definitely worth join the UK network if you haven't done so already.

-Azam.biz is delighted to award the network 4 stars out of 5.
+Azam Marketing is delighted to award the network 4 stars out of 5.
 It would have received 5 out of 5, but a lack of useful features such as content units to showcase a merchant's products and banner pools means we didn't feel able to give the network our highest rating.
 Still, Affiliate Future has a massive array of pluses which far outweight the negatives.
-If you're looking to make money from a UK web entity, Affiliate Future, one of the top three affiliate neworks in the country, is a must-join.
-Sign-up here.
-You may also sign-up for Affiliate Future Europe.
+If you're looking to make money from a UK web entity, Affiliate Future, one of the top four affiliate neworks in the country, is worth considering.

-AffiliateFuture UK gets 4 stars out of 5 from Azam.biz.
+AffiliateFuture UK gets 4 stars out of 5 from Azam Marketing.
 Highly recommended

 Pros: Cons: